steve1316/android-cv-bot-template/README.md

 -   [Master Duel Decklist Importer](https://github.com/steve1316/masterduel-android-decklist-importer)
 -   [Girls' Frontline Android Auto](https://github.com/steve1316/gfl-android-auto)

-This template project serves as a starter point for Android botting or as a general framework that relies on Computer Vision template matching via OpenCV and executing gestures like tapping and scrolling to accomplish a automation goal.
+This template project serves as a starter point for Android botting that relies on Computer Vision template matching via OpenCV and executing gestures like tapping and scrolling to accomplish a automation goal.
 It uses MediaProjection Service to programmatically take screenshots and the Accessibility Service to execute gestures.
-The framework is well annotated with documentation to serve as explanations and usage hints.
+The framework itself, [Automation Library](https://github.com/steve1316/android-cv-automation-library), is well annotated with documentation to serve as explanations and usage hints.

 https://user-images.githubusercontent.com/18709555/118407909-c933be00-b637-11eb-92c2-3c4acd355aff.mp4